Pages

 • Basic Sewing Supplies: scissors, needles, pins and thread

-You could pencil outline the circle on paper to sketch ideas.
+You could pencil outline the hoop circle on paper to sketch ideas.
 Simple is powerful.
 Dark colors on light background or Light colors on Dark.
 It doesn’t take large fabric pieces to make a great design.
-You might trace your design features on scraps of paper for patterns then cut raw edge fabric shapes.

-You could also use heirloom linens, cut to size.
+You could use heirloom linens, cut to size.
+A circle hoop grouping can be powerful.

-This Hoop will also serve as a fab stretching tool while stitching the TOP and eventually your finishing frame.
+This Hoop will serve as a fab stretching tool while stitching and eventually your finishing frame.
 The Hoop screw is the top of your circle.
 You can use it as a wall hook down the road.

 Hints: